Text similarity / cheat sheet

 Text similarity search is fast since the text is reduced to a small amount of numerical values.

 Use the Experiment wizard to build your experiment.
-Snippets are pre-built neural network architectures available on the platform.

 Everything is preset here.
 Click Run to start the training.